100% of your tax deductible donation goes to helping students. Thank you!

 You may also email us to discuss donations, recurring commitments, or other special requests.
 Any amount is significant!

 Because of YOU, we are able to award valuable scholarships to each qualifying

-DS METCO graduating senior.
-That's a vote of confidence from Dover-Sherborn and beyond.
+DS METCO graduating senior and for qualified applicants 1-4 years beyond graduation.
+That's a true vote of confidence from Dover-Sherborn.

 We are a 501(c)(3) organization.
 Your donation is tax deductible.